Visyond/website-hugo/site/content/pricings/pricing295.md

       subTitleList: Enjoy Visyond’s advanced spreadsheet for free.
       title: Base App
       url: ''
-    - BeforeBulletPoints: 'You get all the features, and can request:'
+    - BeforeBulletPoints: 'You get all the features, and can request (priced separately):'
       PricePrimary: $295
       PricePrimaryPeriod: user/month
       PriceSecondary: 'or $2,950 user/year'